aidyel/readme-generator/develop/Readme.md

   ## Installation:
-    Steps require to install project and how to get the development running
+    Please tell us how to instal your project

   ## Usage:
-    here user will provide information on how the application work
+    you'll provide information on how this application works

   ## Contribution:
-     tell us who contributed in your project
+     use will tell us who contributed to the project

   ## Test:
-    Test for application and how to run it
+    here user will provide information on how they tested their project

   ## Email:
-    aidayeli15@mail.com
+    aidayeli15@gmail.com